Alaska Cruise : Large Ship Classic Itineraries

 Gulf Of Alaska

-These cruises usually sail northbound or southbound between Vancouver and Anchorage (via the port towns of either Whittier or Seward).
-You'll likely hit many of the same stops that an Inside Passage cruise does, but because it's one-way, you may also get to go to Valdez, Hubbard Glacier, College Fjord or another town in the gulf.
+These cruises usually sail northbound or southbound between Vancouver and Anchorage via the port towns of either Whittier or Seward.
+You'll likely hit many of the same stops that an Inside Passage cruise does, but because it's one-way, you may also get to experience Hubbard Glacier College Fjord on your cruising day.

 - Potential downside: You might spend more on airfare, since it’s one way, and you’ll have to fly home out of a different city.